Environmental, Social and Governance

 Workplace Bullying & Harassment

 Sandstorm is committed to creating and maintaining a culture of workplace diversity.
 In keeping with this commitment, Sandstorm has established a diversity policy.
-“Diversity” is any dimension which can be used to differentiate groups and people from one another and it means the respect for and appreciation of the differences in gender, age, ethnic origin, religion, education, sexual orientation, political belief or disability.
+“Diversity” is any dimension that can be used to differentiate groups and people from one another, and it means the respect for and appreciation of the differences in gender, age, ethnic origin, religion, education, sexual orientation, political belief or disability.

 Compensation and Benefits

 Sandstorm offers comprehensive compensation and benefits packages and broad-based professional development and training opportunities for its employees.
-Sandstorm provides a fair living wage to all employees.
 The following principles guide the Company’s overall compensation philosophy:

 - Compensation is determined on an individual basis by the need to attract and retain talented high-achievers;